thegodone/molds-branch/doc/README.txt

       "dt" is initial fictious time steps for the steepest descent algorythms.
       The default value of the "dt" is 50[fs].
-      This parameter have no effect if method is "bfgs".
+      This parameter have no effect if method is "bfgs" or "gediis".

-      "initial_trust_radius" is an initial value for trust radius used by BFGS method.
+      "initial_trust_radius" is an initial value for trust radius used by RFO step method.
       The default value of the "initial_trust_radius" is 0.3.
       This parameter have no effect if method is "steepest_descent" or "conjugate_gradient".

-      "max_norm_step" is the maximum value for trust radius used by BFGS method.
+      "max_norm_step" is the maximum value for trust radius used by RFO ssep method.
       The default value of the "max_norm_step" is 0.3.
       This parameter have no effect if method is "steepest_descent" or "conjugate_gradient".